andrespgd/Tools/VSCODE.md

 * Set it to CTRL+D
     * Like Spyder
     * If there is a binding already for CTRL+D, delete it!!!

+# Python - see variables as in Spyder
+Right-Click --> run in interactive window -> Run Current File in Interactive Window\
+* Jupyter:Variables: see variables table
+* Interactive Tab: can execute Python line code --> SHIFT+ENTER

 ## Markdown
 CTRL+SHIFT+X or Extensions: Markdown Preview Enhanced --> Install \